 #2 Short breaks are good for you

 Not getting glued to a chair can do a lot for your health - and creativity.
 Every now and then it’s good to get up and get away from the task at hand.
-It keeps you fresh, vigorous, and it helps you avoid burnout.
+It keeps you fresh, vigorous, and it helps you avoid burnout and work-related fatigue.

 Heard of a Pomodoro technique?
 It is where you break your work into intervals and take short rest in between.
 The only 2 rules are to stick to a clock religiously and to not think of work during the break.